 This is how we live our Catholic Life every day.

 Our patron saint, St Charles Borromeo, is the patron saint of apple orchards, so we have taken an apple tree as a symbol to remind of us of his example to us all.
-You can see all sorts of depictions of apple trees all around the school, and, in the Summer of 2017, we had six apple trees – our own ‘orchard’ – planted at the front of our school.
+You can see all sorts of depictions of apple trees all around the school, and we now have six apple trees – our own ‘orchard’ – planted at the front of our school.